omerahm69/project_5/README.md

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-## Template Instructions

-Welcome,

-This is the Code Institute student template for the Cherry Leaves project option in Predictive Analytics.
-We have preinstalled all of the tools you need to get started.
-It's perfectly okay to use this template as the basis for your project submissions.
-Click the `Use this template` button above to get started.

-You can safely delete the Template Instructions section of this README.md file and modify the remaining paragraphs for your own project.
-Please do read the Template Instructions at least once, though!
-It contains some important information about the IDE and the extensions we use.

 ## How to use this repo

-1. Use this template to create your GitHub project repo
+1. Fork this repo

-1. In your newly created repo click on the green Code button.
+2. In your forked  cherry leafs classifier repo click on the green Code button.

-1. Then, from the Codespaces tab, click Create codespace on main.
+3. Then, from the Codespaces tab, click Create codespace on main.

-1. Wait for the workspace to open.
+4. Wait for the workspace to open.
 This can take a few minutes.

-1. Open a new terminal and `pip3 install -r requirements.txt`

-1. Open the jupyter_notebooks directory, and click on the notebook you want to open.
+5. Open the jupyter_notebooks directory in the explorer sidebar, and click on the notebook you want to open

-1. Click the kernel button and choose Python Environments.
+6. Click the kernel button and choose Python Environments.

-Note that the kernel says Python 3.12.1 as it inherits from the workspace, so it will be Python-3.12.1 as installed by Codespaces.
+7.Choose the kernel that says Python 3.12.1 as it inherits from the workspace, so it will be Python-3.12.1 as installed by Codespaces.
 To confirm this, you can use `! python --version` in a notebook code cell.

 ## Cloud IDE Reminders